matthieugomez/batchappend/README.md

 ## description

-When two variables have the same names between two datasets, but their types differ (string vs numerical), `append` converts the strings to missing values.
-Instead, the command `capappend` handles variables with conflicting types by converting both to string.
+When, between two datasets, two variables have differing types (string vs numerical), `append` throws an error.
+With the `force` option, `append` converts the strings to missing values.
+Instead, the command `capappend` converts the numerical variable to strings, without destroying information.

 ## installation